 As we flew over Paris, the expansive Charles de Gaulles airport came into view.
 Moments later, the Stade de France stadium, with its distinctive white roof, in the Parisian suburb of St. Denis was unmistakable.
-At that moment, we were flying at an altitude of 12,000 meters or 40,000 feet.
+At that moment, we were flying at an altitude of 10,000 meters or 33,000 feet.
 I zoomed in and took a series of pictures.
 It was easy to recognise the Arc de Triomphe and the network of boulevards, including the Champs-Elysée leading up to it.
-It was only later, when I got the chance to closely study the pictures I took, that I discovered the presence of other famous Parisian landmarks in the photos.
-In the photo below, if you know where to look, you can just about see the Arc de Triomphe, Trocadero and Eiffel Tower.
+In the photo below, you can just about see the Arc de Triomphe, Trocadero and Eiffel Tower.

 On another flight from Amsterdam to Barcelona, I spotted this view of Paris from the air.
 I zoomed in a bit for a closer look and I could clearly see the Seine river and the Île de la Cité.
 The broad Champs Élysée boulevard could also easily be seen, as well as the Arc du Triomphe.
 Just west of the boulevard, I spotted the Eiffel Tower.
 Can you spot these iconic landmarks in the photo below?

 The Île de la Cité is the island in the middle of the photo.
 Follow the line of the Seine River upwards and you can spot the grounds of the Louvre and the Champs Élysée on the right of the river.
 At the top of the leftward bend of the Seine, you can see the Eiffel Tower.